‘Threatened To Have Washington Served On TV’: Lawyer For Mavericks Star P.J. Washington Says Baby Mama Brittany Renner Is Playing Desperate and Dirty

 “There are currently 8 tickets in Section 102, immediately behind the visitor bench where Mr. Washington will be seated,” Renner’s lawyer said.
 “I plan on purchasing all eight tickets (which are going for the average price of $2,317 per ticket) to ensure that there are no problems with my process server being able to effectuate service.”

-Renner’s claim was because Washington plays a few games per season in California he does indeed have ties to the state, which in her and her lawyer’s opinion is enough to have the case moved.
+Renner says her claim is legit because Washington plays a few games per season in California, so he does indeed have ties to the state, which in her and her lawyer’s opinion is enough to have the case moved.

 Renner Claims She’s Barely Making Ends Meet